proxmox/proxmox-backup/docs/administration-guide.rst

   │ root@pam │      1 │        │           │          │                  │ Superuser        │
   └──────────┴────────┴────────┴───────────┴──────────┴──────────────────┴──────────────────┘

-Newly created users do not have an permissions.
+Newly created users do not have any permissions.
 Please read the next section to learn how to set access permissions.

-If you want to disable an user account, you can do that by setting ``--enable`` to ``0``
+If you want to disable a user account, you can do that by setting ``--enable`` to ``0``

 .. code-block:: console

   # proxmox-backup-manager user update john@pbs --enable 0

-Or completely remove the users with:
+Or completely remove the user with:

 .. code-block:: console